jibolash/world-cup-history/readme.md

 - `totalAttendance`
 - `numberOfMatches`

-The followings are examples of the usage of all the keys listed above
+The following are examples of the usage of all the keys listed above
 ```js
 console.log(worldCupHistory.year(1934).winner); // Italy
 console.log(worldCupHistory.year(1966).hostCountry); // England